Saving Mr. Banks: Historical accuracy

 Although the film portrays Travers as being emotionally moved during the premiere of Mary Poppins, overlaid with images of her childhood, which is implied to be attributed to her feelings about her father, co-screenwriter Kelly Marcel and several critics note that in real life, Travers' show of emotion was actually a result of anger and frustration over the final product.
 Reportedly, Travers felt that in the end, the film betrayed the artistic integrity of her work and story's characters.
 Resentful over what she considered poor treatment at the hands of Walt Disney, Travers vowed never to permit Disney to adapt her other novels for any purpose.
 Travers' last will bans all American adaptation of her works to any form of media.
 According to the Chicago Tribune, Disney was "indulging in a little revisionist history with an upbeat spin," adding, "the truth was always complicated" and that Travers subsequently viewed the film multiple times.

 English writer Brian Sibley found Travers still gun-shy from her experiences with Disney when he was hired in the 1980s to write a possible Mary Poppins sequel.
 Sibley reported that Travers told him, "I could only agree if I could do it on my own terms.
 I'd have to work with someone I trust."
 Regardless, while watching the original film together, the first time Travers had seen it since the premiere, she became excited at times and thought certain aspects were excellent, while others were unappealing.
 The sequel never went to production and when approached to do a stage adaptation in the 1990s, she acquiesced only on the condition that British writers and no one from the film production were to be directly involved with the musical's development.

-The film also depicts Travers' Aunt Ellie (her mother's sister), who comes to help the family when her father becomes terminally ill, as Travers' model for Mary Poppins, with the actress even using several of Poppins' catchphrases from the film.
-In fact, Travers identified her great-aunt Helen Morehead (her mother's aunt), as the model for Poppins.
-In the film it shows her typing up her next story for a book in 1964 titled: "Mary Poppins in the Kitchen" the book was actually published later in 1975.
+The film also depicts Travers' Aunt Ellie (her mother's sister), who comes to help the family when her father becomes terminally ill, as Travers' model for Mary Poppins, with the character even using several of Poppins' catchphrases from the film.
+In fact, Travers identified her great-aunt Helen Morehead (her mother's aunt) as the model for Poppins.
+The film shows her typing her next story for a book in 1964, titled Mary Poppins in the Kitchen; the book was actually published in 1975.